 Select WordPress plugins

-Of course, when you start your blogging career, you often don't have the money for individual development.
+Of course, when you start your blogging career, you often don’t have the money for customised development.
 For these people, there is sometimes no other alternative.
-Nevertheless, you should keep in mind that - due to the security risks mentioned above - no outdated WordPress plugins should be used.
+Nevertheless, you should keep in mind that – due to the security risks mentioned above – no outdated WordPress plugins should be used.

-2. do not customize plugins yourself
+2. do not customise plugins yourself

-To save development time, official and unofficial WordPress plugins are often simply adapted by their own developers.
+To save development time, official and unofficial WordPress plugins are often simply customised by their own developers.
 If the version number or the name of the plugin is not changed, WordPress offers an update, although this may not be carried out because it would otherwise overwrite your own changes.

-"Customized plugins are often too dependent on theme functionalities," Marc also knows.
+“Customised plugins are often too dependent on theme functionalities,” Marc also knows.
 If something changes in the theme, the plugin no longer works properly.
 So there are many problems.
 However, doing everything yourself from scratch, i.e. only using your own developments, is not a real alternative here either.

 3. do not use bad plugins